Free home energy service - Homes4Health

 - Befriending programmes

-You may qualify for this free service if you are:
+You may qualify for this free service if you:

-- On a low income, pregnant or with children under 5
+- are on a low income, pregnant or with children under 5

-- Young parents aged under 35 on low income
+- are young parents aged under 35 on low income

-- Respiratory or cardiovascular disease on low income
+- have respiratory or cardiovascular disease on low income

-- Severe mental illness or dementia on low income
+- have severe mental illness or dementia on low income

-- Multiple health issues, physical disability or suffering from long term on low income
+- have multiple health issues, physical disability or suffering from long term on low income

 How is a referral made?